Julian Cope

 17th July 1946 the Execution of Draza Mihailovic

-Posted in Curiosities | Leave a comment
+Posted in Curiosities | 4 Comments

-Today we honour that great poet and masterful singer, Jim Morrison, whose life was taken from him forty years ago today as he lay sleeping in his bath.
+Today we honour that great poet and masterful singer, Jim Morrison, whose life was taken from him forty-six years ago today as he lay sleeping in his bath.
 He packed the life of an adventurous seventy-year-old into his twenty-seven short … Continue reading

 Posted in Heroes | 2 Comments

-6th June 1961 A 50th Anniversary Tribute on the Death of C.G.
+6th June 1961 the Death of C.G.
 Jung

 Today we pay tribute to Switzerland’s Carl Gustav Jung, the analytical psychologist who – like the artist William Blake and the civil rights leader Malcolm X – has risen to become a modern day World Prophet of the West not … Continue reading